 Las Vegas, Nevada Truck Driver Fatigue

 Truck driver fatigue is a major cause of truck accidents.
-The Las Vegas law firm of Bertoldo, Baker, Carter & Smith represents individuals and families injured in large-truck collisions, many of which are caused directly by a truck driver’s fatigue, which is common among long-haul drivers on U.S. roads today.
+The Las Vegas law firm of Bertoldo, Baker, Carter, Smith & Cullen represents individuals and families injured in large-truck collisions, many of which are caused directly by a truck driver’s fatigue, which is common among long-haul drivers on U.S. roads today.

 Truck drivers are under pressure to “deliver the goods,” literally – to get their cargo to its destination as soon as is safely possible, and sometimes sooner.
 In many cases, the more deliveries that a truck driver can make, the more money he or she can make.
 This results in drivers trying to drive too many hours at a stretch.
 Too many hours on the road is one of the factors that can produce driver fatigue.